DanielSant0s/AthenaEnv/README.md

   • \f and \v are accepted as space characters
   • leading plus in numbers
   • octal (0o prefix) and hexadecimal (0x prefix) numbers
+* std.reload(str) - Reloads all the Javascript environment (stack, modules etc) with the specified script

 **FILE prototype:**